FridleyLab/Intro_to_R_2022/README.md

 ## Setup

-The course will be hosted through ….
+The course will be hosted through Zoom with video recordings posted on Ponopto after.
+Links to recorded lectures will be emailed out after class.

 <!--
 * When you're done, put a green post-it on your computer.
 * If you need help, put up a pink post-it.
 -->

-## Slides
+## Course material

+All slides will be made available the day of the lecture with any live-coding notes posted after the lecture.
+All data used through out the course will be made available in the data folder.
+Quizzes can be found in the class Moodle.

 <!--
 * Rewrite as links to slides on github once they are made